-Deira – considered as the oldest part of Dubai and famous for its creek and wooden dhows
+Deira – is considered the oldest part of Dubai and is famous for its creek and wooden dhows

-Bur Dubai – traditional and less modern area of Dubai where one can find the Dubai Museum.
+Bur Dubai is – a traditional and less modern area of Dubai where one can find the Dubai Museum.

 Planning for a luxurious stay, here are the choices:

-***Note: These hotels are walking distance to Dubai Tram which is connected to Dubai Metro***
+***Note: These hotels are within walking distance to Dubai Tram which is connected to Dubai Metro***

 Jumeirah Beach Residence

 - Ramada Plaza Jumeirah Beach – check the latest hotel deals here and hotel reviews here.